lulzbot3d/pySavitarLE/README.md

 pySavitar is released under terms of the LGPLv3 License.
 Terms of the license can be found in the LICENSE file or [on the GNU website.](http://www.gnu.org/licenses/lgpl.html)

 > In general it boils down to:
-> **You need to share the source of any pySavitarLE modifications if you make an application with pySavitarLE.**
+> **You need to share the source of any pySavitar modifications if you make an application with pySavitar.**

 ## System Requirements